vdubturbo/ScottGPT/.work/extracted/1754801476877-Lovett Resume-July2025V2NF.block-0.md

   - Program Management
   - Agile
   - Cybersecurity
-  - Strategic Planning
 outcomes:
-  - Reduced budget variance to within 3%, achieving a 90% YoY improvement by integrating finance controls with product roadmapping.
+  - Reduced budget variance to within 3%, achieving a 90% YoY improvement.
-  - Launched the organization’s first Agile pilot product, delivered on time and 37% under budget, establishing a repeatable product release process.
+  - Launched the organization’s first Agile pilot product, delivered on time and 37% under budget.
-summary: As Senior Director at Binary Defense, I revitalized the PMO to enhance product execution across a $30M cybersecurity portfolio, significantly improving time-to-value and aligning delivery with strategic business outcomes.
+summary: As Senior Director at Binary Defense, I revitalized the PMO to enhance product execution and align delivery with strategic business outcomes, significantly improving project predictability and customer adoption.
 pii_allow: false
 ---

 # Context
 In my role as Senior Director of the Delivery Support Office (DSO) at Binary Defense, I was recruited to restore momentum across a $30M cybersecurity solution portfolio.
-The organization faced challenges with prior leadership struggling to manage risk, budget, and schedule control.
-My primary responsibility was to strengthen product execution through PMO revitalization, ensuring that delivery was aligned with strategic business outcomes.
-The DSO team consisted of cross-functional members focused on enhancing project management capabilities and improving customer adoption.
+The organization faced challenges with prior leadership struggling to maintain control over risk, budget, and schedule.
+My primary objective was to strengthen product execution through PMO revitalization, improving time-to-value, and aligning delivery with strategic business outcomes.
+The DSO team consisted of cross-functional members, including project managers, product owners, and technical leads, all focused on enhancing the company's cybersecurity offerings.

 ## Highlights
-- **Delivery Restructuring:** Collaborated with executive leadership to assess project management inefficiencies, resulting in a prioritized roadmap that scaled capability delivery and improved customer adoption.
+- **Delivery Restructuring:** Collaborated with executive leadership to identify project management inefficiencies, resulting in a prioritized roadmap that enhanced capability delivery and customer adoption.
-- **Value-Driven Process Redesign:** Developed a 30/60/90-day transformation plan that enhanced project execution predictability through improved scope definition and Agile delivery frameworks.
+- **Value-Driven Process Redesign:** Implemented a 30/60/90-day transformation plan that improved project execution through enhanced scope definition, Agile delivery frameworks, and risk/change governance aligned with product milestones.
-- **Customer-Centric Operating Rhythm:** Re-engineered internal communications to focus on customer feedback and value delivery, enhancing stakeholder engagement.
+- **Customer-Centric Operating Rhythm:** Re-engineered internal communications to prioritize customer feedback and value delivery, improving stakeholder engagement and satisfaction.

 ## Technical Details
-- Implemented Agile delivery frameworks for iterative releases, establishing KPIs tied to user impact and ROI.
+- Utilized Agile methodologies to implement iterative release cycles, enhancing project predictability and responsiveness to market needs.
 - Integrated finance controls with product roadmapping, ensuring budget variance was reduced to within 3%.
-- Established PMR cycles and risk/change governance aligned to product milestones, enhancing overall project predictability.
+- Established a scalable Risk Management framework that was embedded in product lifecycle reviews, enabling earlier detection of cyber risks.

 ## Key Accomplishments
-- Achieved a 90% YoY improvement in budget variance management, demonstrating effective financial oversight.
+- Achieved a 90% YoY improvement in budget variance, demonstrating effective financial oversight and project management.
-- Authored and operationalized a scalable Risk Management framework that enabled earlier detection and mitigation of cyber risks.
-- Successfully launched and scaled the organization’s first Agile pilot product, which was delivered on time and 37% under budget, proving the effectiveness of the Agile model.
+- Successfully launched the organization’s first Agile pilot product, which was delivered on time and 37% under budget, establishing a repeatable product release process.
-- Cut product planning cycle time by 3 months, improving responsiveness to market needs by restructuring teams around value streams instead of projects.
+- Cut product planning cycle time by 3 months, significantly improving the organization’s ability to respond to market demands and customer needs.

-This role not only allowed me to leverage my extensive experience in program management and cybersecurity but also positioned Binary Defense for future growth through improved operational efficiencies and customer-centric strategies.